 Once you've baited the correct attack, pull both of those arms off, then perform three spin attacks.
 This will deal 36 damage, just under the 40 that would cause Koloktos to reset his first phase.
 Then back off while charging a Skyward Strike.
 Once Koloktos winds up to do his boomerang attack, quickly hit him with your charged Skyward Strike (16 damage), charge another and hit him again (16 damage), then perform one last spin attack (12 damage).
 You will have dealt 80 damage in total and this will finish the first phase before Koloktos can reset; done optimally, this is 15 seconds slower than the bomb strat.

 Koloktos has three attacks during its second phase; however, you'll only ever see the first one, the sword attack.
 You can dodge by backing far enough away, or if your timing is good you can use the invincibility frames from a backflip to avoid the damage.
 Use the Whip to pull one of Koloktos' arms off, pick up its sword, and take out its legs with a horizontal slash.
 Use the sword to break the grating around Koloktos's heart, then back up and drop the sword.
 Two Skyward Strikes (or two uncharged arrow shots) will finish Koloktos's second phase in one round.

 It is possible to open the boss door at the top of the central statue using Reverse BiTMagic, and thus skip obtaining the Blessed Idol.

-The corresponding flag on BiT Skyloft is obtaining the gratitude crystal near the village pumpkin patch; in order to achieve this during BiT, RBM must be used to enable gratitude crystals on an early game file.
+The corresponding flag is Cx10.
+On BiT Skyloft it is set when obtaining the gratitude crystal near the village pumpkin patch; in order to achieve this during BiT, RBM must be used to enable gratitude crystals on an early game file.